philz-stizles/react-fire-events/README.md

     -- First 2million invocations of the cloud functions is free.
 Then $0.40 per 1million after -- Cloud functions can write to any part of the app with full permissions.
 You have admin permissions with cloud functions
     -- You can try getting rid of unnecessary data in firestore using cron jobs to lower data storage, depending on of business requirements allow
-    -- Cron jobs can be used to schedule when cloud functions happen e.g deleting chats older than a specific date to reduce the data usade and manage firebasse limitations
+    -- Cron jobs can be used to schedule when cloud functions happen e.g deleting chats older than a specific date to reduce the data usade and manage firebasse limitation
+    -- Ordering and limit; You can only order by the same field that is in the filter

 STYLING